rrschiavetti/converter/README.md

 ## Parameters

 - `enableMinutes`: A boolean flag to enable the conversion of milliseconds into minutes and seconds.
 Default is `false`.
 - `enableHours`: A boolean flag to enable the conversion of milliseconds into hours, minutes, and seconds.
 Default is `false`.
-Overrides the `enableMinutes` parameter to `true`.
+If `true` it ignores `enableMinutes` flag.
 - `ignoreZero`: A boolean flag to ignore zero values in the output.
 Default is `false`.
 - `shortForm`: A boolean flag to use short forms of time units (e.g., "s" for seconds, "m" for minutes).
 Default is `false`.